Updated April 29, 2019.

 Hint: Updating your author page is a “must do.”
 If you do not go into Author Central and update your Author Page, you simply won’t have one, and that’s too bad.

-Another Hint: Make sure you enter your author name exactly the same for both your print book and your Kindle book or else you will exist on Amazon as two different people.
+Another Hint: Make sure you enter your author name exactly the same for both your print book and your Kindle book, and for every book you publish thereafter, or else you will exist on Amazon as two different people.
 Once you correct this issue, you will find each other and become one.

 Uploading your eBook to Kindle